 - It works best if you are using all “flat” slices on top of each other.
 If you have some slices that contain the rounded rutabaga sides, you can slice those separately so they don’t make the whole stack slippery/more difficult to cut.

-To make the cashew cream, you will need to soak your cashews in a bowl with enough water to cover them for 2 to 3 hours at room temperature.
+- Soak your cashews in a bowl with enough water to cover them for 2 to 3 hours at room temperature.
 This will make them soft enough to blend.

 BUT if you’re like me and constantly running out of time/forgetting to soak your cashews 2 hours before making a recipe, you can try a quick soak.
-To do this, you will need to boil water and then remove it from heat for a few minutes so that it stays very hot but not boiling hot.
+To do this, you will need to boil water, and then remove it from heat for a few minutes so that it stays very hot but not boiling hot.
 You can then can soak the cashews in that water for 15-30 minutes.
 I’ve used both methods, and each has worked for me!

-Baked Rutabaga Fries with Spinach Cashew Cream
+Rutabaga Fries with Zesty Cashew Dipping Sauce

-For the cashew cream:
+For the dipping sauce:

 - 2 cloves garlic